University of Essex

 The university received its Royal Charter in 1965.
 It currently enrolls over 6,600 students and has 17 departments spanning the Humanities, Social Sciences and Science and Engineering.
 Its compact campus provides a friendly and informal atmosphere.

 Students may earn up to 30 hours of KU credit for the year.
 Most disciplines are offered in the Humanities, Social Sciences, Natural Sciences, Business, Education and Health Fields.
 Students are encouraged to visit the University of Essex website to determine if Essex offers the selection of courses that meet their graduation requirements.

 Essex courses and grades will be posted as KU equivalents on your KU transcript and grades will figure into your KU GPA.
 The relevant KU academic department will make the final decision regarding posting of credit and grades, and their application toward graduation.

-Click here to learn about selecting courses at Essex: Essex Course Selection Guide
+Learn about selecting courses at Essex: Essex Course Selection Guide (.docx)

 Students live in university residence halls or student apartments on or near campus.
 In most cases students will have a single room and will share a common kitchen and bath.
 Students will have meals provided, prepare their own meals, or purchase meals at reduced cost in the university cafeteria, depending on their choice of residence.